vhub-team/native-db/functions/0x5EDEF0CF8C1DAB3C.md

 # CUTSCENE::CAN_USE_MOBILE_PHONE_DURING_CUTSCENE

 ## Summary
-Check to see if the mobile phone has been requested to be active during a cutscene.
+Check to see if the mobile phone has been requested to be active during a cutscene

 ## Returns
 * **BOOL**